Yamuna can't become fit for bathing in absence of e-flow: Delhi govt to Jal Shakti Ministry | Law-Order

 Around 86 per cent of the treatment capacity is being utilised at present, according to government data.

-It also said of the 13 CETPs in Delhi, seven do not meet effluent standards.
+It also said that of the 13 CETPs in Delhi, seven do not meet effluent standards.

-Earlier this month, the DPCC had imposed a fine of over Rs 12 crore on 12 common effluent treatment (CETPs) plants operating across the capital for not meeting prescribed wastewater discharge standards repetitively.
+Earlier this month, the DPCC had imposed a fine of over Rs 12 crore on 12 CETPs operating across the capital for not meeting prescribed wastewater discharge standards repetitively.

-There are 24 industrial areas in the capital of which 17 are connected to 13 CETPS which treat the wastewater from the industrial units before it can be reused or discharged into the Yamuna.
-PTI GVS TDS TDS TDS
+There are 24 industrial areas in the capital of which 17 are connected to 13 CETPs which treat the wastewater from the industrial units before it can be reused or discharged into the Yamuna.
+PTI GVS CK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)